News & Blog

 Key Regulatory Aspects

-The Proposed Directive is primarily intended to improve the conditions of employees and self-employed people who offer their services via digital labour platforms.
+The directive is primarily intended to improve the conditions of employees and self-employed people who offer their services via digital labour platforms.
 In addition to regulations to prevent false self-employment, the draft directive also contains a number of provisions regarding data protection for employees.
 For example, special requirements are introduced regarding transparency, data subjects’ rights and accountability obligations if the work of employees is organized with the use of algorithms.

 A detailed overview of the Proposed Directive can be found here on our website (in German).